7 Organic Lawn Care Tips to Try This Year

 Bugs can be beneficial to your lawn, according to Organic Plant Care, LLC.
 "Most insects are beneficial—in fact, only about two per cent are usually pests," the company notes.
 "In tolerable numbers, they serve as food to lure beneficial insects, birds and other predators into your landscape."

 Here’s how to roll out the welcome mat for insects that are actually good for your garden.

 Leave Glass Clippings Behind

-When it comes to organic lawn care, it’s best to leave your grass clippings on the lawn, according to Natural Lawn of America and many other experts.
-That’s because clippings are a good source of nutrients for your lawn.
+It's best to leave your grass clippings on the lawn, according to Natural Lawn of America and many other organic lawn care experts.
+That's because clippings are a good source of nutrients for your lawn.
 The nutrients will seep down into the ground and act as a natural fertilizer.
-Don’t let the grass get too long, though.
-Long clipping will take loner to break down and can make your lawn look messy.
+Don't let the grass get too long, though: Long clippings will take more time to break down and can make your lawn look messy.

 Try an Electric, Battery-Powered or Manual Mower